Category Archives: News

 Lowest monthly rainfall ever recorded: 53.5 mm (1981)

-2 The weather for the second fortnight of October 2024 is expected to be warm and less wet compared to the first fortnight.
-Short-duration thundery showers are expected over parts of the island in the late morning and afternoon on some days.
-In addition, Sumatra squalls may bring widespread thundery showers and gusty winds during the pre-dawn hours and morning on a few days.
-Less rainfall can be expected in the last week of October 2024 and there may be a few days with little rainfall.
-The total rainfall for the second fortnight of October 2024 is forecast to be below average over most parts of the island.
+2 In the second fortnight of October of 2025, thundery showers are expected over parts of the island in the afternoon on most days.
+In addition, Sumatra squalls may bring widespread thundery showers and gusty winds between the predawn hours and morning on some days.
+The total rainfall for the second fortnight of October 2025 is forecast to be above average over most parts of the island.

-3 The daily maximum temperatures are likely to range between 33 degrees Celsius and 34 degrees Celsius on most days, with highs of around 35 degrees Celsius on a few days.
+3 The daily maximum temperatures are likely to range between 32 degrees Celsius and 34 degrees Celsius on most days.
+On some rainy days, daily lows of around 23 degrees Celsius can be expected.

-7 The daily maximum temperatures in the first fortnight of October 2024 were below 34 degrees Celsius on most days.
-The highest daily maximum temperature of 34.1 degree Celsius was recorded at Admiralty on 3 October 2024.
+7 The daily maximum temperatures recorded in the first half of October 2025 were between 31.7 degrees Celsius and 35.2 degrees Celsius, with five days where the maximum temperatures were 34 degrees Celsius or more.
+The highest daily temperature of 35.2 degree Celsius was recorded at Choa Chu Kang on 5 October 2025.

 CLIMATE STATION STATISTICS